 We identify newborn children based on variable dag00 (precise age).
 The child is considered newborn if dag00 <=1.
-We assume that a father is socially ensured for paternity leave if he works as an employee or self-employed (yemmy>0 or ysemy>0).
+We assume that a father is socially ensured for paternity leave if he works as an employee or self-employed (yemmy>0).